EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_R and/or other external information such as the CoAP Token and the 5-tuple.

-* Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3.
+* Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, and IV_3.

 * Verify that the unverifed identity of the Initiator is among the allowed identites for this connection.